Hello! I’m Michelle.

 Proud mama to my beautiful 5 (+1) children: 2 Koreans, 2 Ugandans, 1 bio, 1 Texan.

 Another joy that I never saw coming is my deep connection with Uganda and its wonderful people.
 I went there on my first mission trip at 38 years old, thinking it would be a one-off deal.
 But oh no – Uganda wooed me into a lifelong relationship by the end of my 2 week stay!
 The following year, I launched Communities of Hope, a sponsorship program for the children in Wakiso, under the banner and direction of Kampala Children’s Centre.
 I ran the program for 5 years, stepping down when we adopted our two children from the community.
-Then, in 2018, I had the tremendous privilege to come on board with Hope For African Child Foundation, where I now serve as Director of Program Development.
-I will be able to draw from my experience in education, with orphans and adoption, and cultivating spiritual and emotional health as I lead a team of education experts to develop a custom curriculum for our very unique school.
+Then, in 2018, I had the tremendous privilege to come on board with Hope For African Child Foundation, where I now serve as Program Director.
+I will draw from my experience in education, with orphans and adoption, and cultivating spiritual and emotional health as I lead a team of education experts to develop a custom curriculum for our very unique school.

 I’ve been an artist ever since I can remember.
 I have self portraits at 3 years old, standing at an easel, painting, wearing a berét (I thought all artists needed to look French.)
 I attended art school for a few years, but got discouraged because I felt I wasn’t creative enough.
 What I didn’t understand then that I do now, is that my artistic talent is more technical than it is innovative.
 And as such, I have been drawn to photorealism – particularly in portraiture.
 While I haven’t honed my artistic skill to the degree I have in writing, I’ve improved greatly over the years, and have a handful of decent portraits in my portfolio.
 Over the last several years, I have been fascinated by graphic design, typography, and web design, and went all-in last year to learn web development, coding, design, and all that geeky stuff.
 I love it more than I ever imagined I would!
-If you’re interested in a new website or a re-design of your current one, contact me below or through Meráki Web Creations (site coming soon!)
+If you’re interested in a new website or a re-design of your current one, contact me below or through Meráki Web Creations.

 Let’s be friends!